 Courtroom journalists must supply their own materials.
-Courtroom journalists are responsible for ensuring their work area is left neat and orderly with all trash disposed in the appropriate trash receptacle.
+Courtroom journalists are responsible for ensuring their work area is left neat and orderly with all trash disposed of in the appropriate trash receptacle.

-Article entries must be submitted as a Word Document (no PDFs) sized for 8.5 x 11-inch paper, one-inch margins on all four sides, double spaced, 12 point Arial font, the student's name on the first line, the school name on the second line, and a centered title on the fourth line with narrative following beginning on line six.
+Article entries must be submitted as a Word Document (no PDFs) sized for 8.5 inch by 11 inch paper, 1 inch margins on all four sides, double spaced, 12 point Arial font, the student's name on the first line, the school name on the second line, and a centered title on the fourth line with narrative following beginning on line six.
 There is a limit of two pages.

 Each courtroom journalist submits one article for judging.
 Articles are emailed by the school's Mock Trial lead teacher coach to the State Mock Trial Coordinator no later than 5:00 p.m. on the first Monday following the regional competition once the lead teacher coach confirms the piece is a good representation of his/her school's work.
-Articles received after 5:00 p.m. on the first Monday following the regional competition are disqualified.